AeroWidescreen/NFSHDContentSupport/README.md

 # NFS HD Content Support
 Improved support for high-resolution textures and videos.
-No textures or videos included.
+This plugin is the successor of the now deprecated HD Font Support.

 ## Features
 ### Need for Speed: ProStreet